sarashakeri/Datapipeline/README.md

 This demo demonstrate the functionality of a  data pipeline that is building upon three components.

-1. Weathercondition as Data Producer
+1. Data Producer: a program that reads the information
 2. Kafka as the scalable pub/sub system
 3. Data consumer